Former Sessions spokeswoman joins CNN

 People who have jumped from political to media work are more often on-screen hosts or commentators.

-Isgur was in a different position in 2015 when, while working for Carly Fiorina’s presidential campaign, she was quoted by the Washington Post’s calling CNN’s decision to keep her out of a debate silly.
+Isgur was in a different position in 2015 when, while working for Carly Fiorina’s presidential campaign, she was quoted by the Washington Post calling CNN’s decision to keep her out of a debate silly.

 Most Read Business Stories